bastiencarreres/bastiencarreres.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
-subtitle: Post Doctorate Associate at Duke University
+subtitle: Postdoctoral Associate at Duke University

 profile:
   align: left